SkyProtocol-org/skyprotocol/sky-atlas/README.md

 nix build
 ```

-#### Configuration
-For node to work you should have a Maestro account and config the node accordingly:

-1) Get the Maestro API token (refer to [Setting up the provider](docs/Providers.md))
-2) Generate keys for the tests as below
-3) Copy the `config/example-config.yaml` to the `config/local-test.yaml` and configure appropriately
-   (the config fields have docs in comments, see immediately above the two `EDIT THIS` comments)

 #### Generating keys for the tests
 Generate the verification and signing key as well as payment address